WanliYoung/Revisit-Editing-Evaluation/README.md

 <img src="./figs/Results.png" alt="image-20250220234018159" style="zoom:50%;" />

-**We will continue to update and share more evaluation results for additional LLMs and editing methods!**
+**We will continue to update and share more evaluation results of additional LLMs and editing methods!**